saa23/MLOps-Zoomcamp2025/README.md

 # MLOps-Zoomcamp2025
-Note, work, and homework from MLOps Zoomcamp 2025
+Note and assignments from MLOps Zoomcamp 2025